 - 1 Install pure-ftpd on all the cluster nodes by selecting Novell FTP in the OES install.
-Upgrade pure-ftpd on all the nodes with the test RPM. - 2 Enable hard links on the shared NSS volumes.
-For more information on hard links, see "Hard Links Commands" in the OES 2015 SP1: NSS File System Administration Guide for Linux.

-- 3 Create a unique configuration file for every FTP server to be associated with a shared NSS volume.
+Upgrade pure-ftpd on all the nodes with the test RPM. - 2 Enable hard links on the shared NSS volumes. - 3 Create a unique configuration file for every FTP server to be associated with a shared NSS volume.
 Ensure that: - The Bind setting in the configuration file is same as the IP Address of the virtual server created for the NSS pool. - The PID file must be unique for each FTP instance running on the cluster. - 4 Copy the configuration file to the shared volume to /etc/opt/novell on the shared volume.
 Copying the configuration file to the shared volume, the file is automatically moved across the nodes with the volume and is always available to the FTP Server. - For example: If the shared volume is FTPVol1, the path to copy the configuration file is /media/nss/FTPVol1/etc/opt/novell/pure-ftpd. - 5 Configure all the FTP servers for DefaultHomeDirectory support.
 As NSS volume is shared, the DefaultHomeDirectory in the configuration file must be on the shared volume. - For example: If FTPVol1 is the shared volume attached to an FTP Server, DefaultHomeDirectory in the configuration file is /media/nss/FTPVol1/FTPShare. - 6 Update the load and unload scripts of the cluster resource. - Load script: Add the following command to load the FTP server with the shared volume: